stellar/stellar-cli/FULL_HELP_DOCS.md

   Default value: `100`
 * `--cost` — Output the cost execution to stderr
 * `--instructions <INSTRUCTIONS>` — Number of instructions to simulate
-* `--build-only` — Build the transaction and only write the base64 xdr to stdout
+* `--build-only` — Build the transaction only write the base64 xdr to stdout
-* `--sim-only` — Simulate the transaction and only write the base64 xdr to stdout
+* `--sim-only` — Simulation the transaction only write the base64 xdr to stdout